mujtabakhattak/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Installing AWS CLI in Gitpod
 i installed aws cli in gitpod and saved that into branch.
+It can be seen woking for the currnt user.

 ### Create a Budget